Atoshol/recognize_ukr/README.md

 ----------------------------------

 # recognize_ukr
-From .wav to text(Ukraine)
+From audio to text(Ukraine)

-Works only with .wav (https://online-audio-converter.com)
+Works only with .wav audio format (https://online-audio-converter.com)

 ----------------------------------

+Requirements:

 pip3 install pydub